schneidermatic/Elastax/miniobs-115/README.md

     due to the modifications of the kernel parameter.

 03. a) Choose the use cases miniobs-115 and generate the ssl-certificate which is needed for running\
-   Kibana in a secure mode so that the alerting can be enabled.
+   Kibana in a secure mode so that the 'Alerting' can be enabled.

         $ cd ~/miniobs/miniobs-115
         $ docker-compose -f create-certs.yml run --rm create_certs

     b) After the ssl-cert & ssl-key is generated you can start the elastic stack

         $ docker-compose up -d